al3x2k/al3x2k/README.md

 - 📫 How to reach me **aallen2022@fau.edu**

-- 📄 Know about my experiences [www.linkedin.com/in/alexandria-allen-0a9770262](www.linkedin.com/in/alexandria-allen-0a9770262)

-- ⚡ Fun fact **Since elementary school I have aspired to become an engineer!**
+- ⚡ Fun fact **Since elementary school, I have aspired to become an engineer!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">